FAIR-Chem/fairchem/docs/source/tutorials/training.rst

 :obj:`main.py` serves as the entry point to run any task tasks.
 This script requires two command line arguments at a minimum:

-* :obj:`--mode MODE`: MODE can be :obj:`train`, :obj:`predict` or :obj:`run_relaxations` to train a model, make predictions using an existing model, or run machine learning based relaxations using an existing model respectively.
+* :obj:`--mode MODE`: MODE can be :obj:`train`, :obj:`predict` or :obj:`run-relaxations` to train a model, make predictions using an existing model, or run machine learning based relaxations using an existing model respectively.

 * :obj:`--config-yml PATH`: PATH is the path to a YAML configuration file.
 We use YAML files to supply all parameters to the script.
 The :obj:`configs` directory contains a number of example config files.